isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

 ```

 Despite these definitions, you are probably not yet convinced that `type:Vec`
-and `type:Vec′` are equivalent, and will remain so until I have put forth a
+and `type:Vec′` are equivalent, and will remain dubious until I have put forth a
 convincing proof.
-This is good skepticism, and the sort of thing we'd like to
-foster.
-Nevertheless, I can present a proof that these two definitions of
+This is good skepticism.
+Nevertheless, I can present a proof
-vectors are equivalent---namely, by giving a function which transform one
+that these two definitions of vectors are equivalent---namely, by giving a
-type to the other, and a second function which goes the other direction.
-Going
+function which transform one type to the other, and a second function which goes
-the one way is easy, it's just `def:lookup`:
+the other direction.
+Going the one way is easy; it's just `def:lookup`:

 ```agda
   toVec′ : Vec A n → Vec′ A n